uob-coms20007/uob-coms20007.github.io/notes/semantics/denotational.md

   As before, we will write $\mathcal{A}$ to denote the set of arithmetic expressions (a.k.a abstract syntax trees generated by this grammar).
 </div>

+Although we will no longer underline each operations, for brevity, it is imporant to remember when "$+$" means the syntatic addition construct and when it means the mathematical addition of two numbers.

 To give a satisfactory meaning to these expressions, we clearly must take into account the value of the variables.
-Consequently, it is not possible to assign a fixed integer to the expression $x + 1$ as it might change depending on the context, i.e. whether it follows the statement $x \leftarrow 1$ or the statement $x \leftarrow 2$.
+It is not possible to assign a fixed integer to the expression $x + 1$ as it will clearly change depending on the context, i.e. whether it follows the statement $x \leftarrow 1$ or the statement $x \leftarrow 2$.

 ### Program State